steelsofliquid/opensteelos/README.md

 A pre-built copy is provided, so if this seems too intimidating or you just want to try the OS, you don't have to compile and whatnot.
 To compile, please for the love of Neisa-sama, SPECIFY "object/subdir(s)/*filename*.o" and not the source code file.
 I made this mistake after months away from working on the project and I want to clarify that.

-## ~~*Branches*~~ No longer of importance as of 2025 September 1st.
-~~There are, as of 2025 August 27, two major branches. main is for the current release code, and will be updated by build (this number is incremented with each compile by me).
-The provisional branch is for the work-in-progress code for the next build, and so may be incomplete and/or riddled with errors. **If you're contributing directly to the source code, don't merge this branch with main unless the *next* build is complete!**~~

 ## *Major Issues*
  - Backspace will not work when trying to backspace onto the previous line.
  - PCI will detect all devices after one is found as the first found and known device.